-I Purchased this Herald in September 2012 from the son of the original owner.
+I Purchased this Herald in September 2012 from the grandson of the original owner.
 It has been sitting, mostly unused, but garaged, for the past 25 years.
 It was driven about 29,000 miles.

 The car had little rust on the body, but from sitting so long all the rubber bits have perished and the frame was rusty.
-To save it a total off-frame restoration is in progress.
+To save it a total off-frame restoration was necessary.

-I like the idea of preserving a car no one else has or knows about.
-When done another forgotten little British car will live again.
-It has been an experience doing this restoration and I have had to learn to keep calm and carry on when mistakes are made; when the wrong parts are ordered or sent; and the long wait for some parts.
-(IE the wiring harness.
+I like the idea of preserving cars that are rare and rarely see.
+Now another forgotten little British car lives again.
+It has been an experience doing this restoration and I have had to learn to keep calm and carry on when mistakes were made; when the wrong parts are ordered or sent; the long wait for some parts; loss of parts; and my many assembly mistakes.
+It was my first and last restoration.

-It appears that the color was original; (but repainted) the interior is mostly original; the carpet and convertible top have been replaced.
+It appears that the color was original; (but repainted) the interior is mostly original, but I had to replace the carpet.

 Since the interior is impossible to duplicate, I had it restored instead of replaced.
-A new hood will be installed at the end of the project.
+A new hood (converitble top) was installed at the end of the project.

 British Motor Industry Heritage Trust Documents